 How does Nerivio work?

 Nerivio is applied to the upper arm to stimulate small peripheral nerves.
-The message from the arm is received by the brainstem pain regulation center that releases neurotransmitters that inhibit the incoming messages of pain in the trigeminal cervical complex (TCC) that occur during a headache of a migraine attack, resulting in a significant pain relief.
+The message from the arm is received by the brainstem pain regulation center that releases neurotransmitters that inhibit the incoming messages of pain in the trigeminal cervical complex (TCC) that occur during a headache of a migraine attack, resulting in significant pain relief.

 Nerivio was evaluated in two clinical studies.
 The first study was a prospective, double-blind, randomized, crossover, sham-controlled pilot study and the second study was a multi-center, prospective, randomized, double-blind, sham-controlled pivotal study.